 One of Mobile's first two women's parading groups, the Maids of Mirth, first paraded in 1950, just days after the Order of Polka Dots broke the gender barrier.
 Members of the Maids, however, are quick to point out that their organization incorporated first.

 Catherine Cook Haas was called "the guiding hand" of the MOM by Mardi Gras historian Emily Staples Hearin.
 The name of the group, as the story goes, was chosen from a list of suggestions created by the Dominoes, another ladies' organization.

 To see the Mask's photos and video of Maids of Mirth's previous parades, click here.

-The theme of the parade was Oh, What a Knight, and it included nine floats constructed by Rhonda Odom McCullough.
-And check out this group's always distinctive costumes by Andrade's.
+The theme of the parade was Something About Mary, and it included nine floats constructed by Rhonda Odom McCullough.

 To see the Mask's HD video of the 2015 parade, click here.

 The Mask's slideshow of the 2015 parade is below.

 Content copyright 2012-2015, Thrown Ventures, LLC.
 All rights reserved.